The Future of Medicine is at Ohio State

-Our faculty are committed to excellence in clinical training of ophthalmology residents.
-Primary surgical and patient management responsibilities reside in the resident class, as opposed to physicians in fellowship, and subspecialty consultation is available immediately from the faculty on site.
-We believe this arrangement enhances the educational process, provides immediate feedback on management decisions and promotes continuity and high quality patient care.
+Our faculty are committed to excellence in the clinical training of ophthalmology residents.
+Primary surgical and patient management responsibilities reside in the resident class, as opposed to physicians in fellowship, and subspecialty consultation is available immediately from the faculty on-site.
+We believe this arrangement enhances the educational process, provides immediate feedback on management decisions, and promotes continuity and high-quality patient care.
 Our graduates have been accepted to prominent clinical and research fellowships throughout the country.

 18 residents (6 per year)